Need Small Business Funding? When You Should Get A Business Credit Card VS A Small Business Loan

 Most business credit cards are designed to have you earn credit card rewards or cash back when you use the card to make purchases.
 You may even be able to find a card that targets its highest reward-earning at the purchase categories your business uses most.

-If you’ve decided to get a business credit card, pay particular attention to the rewards scheme offered by the card issuer.
+If you decide to get a rewards credit card for business, pay particular attention to the rewards scheme offered by the card issuer.
 This way, you can get the card that gives you the most value back in the form of reward points or cash back.
-Get started with our list of the best rewards credit cards for small businesses.

 5) You Want Help Tracking Your Business Expenses